 - Do not shake hands.
 Instead, wave or elbow bump.

 - Monitor your health more closely than usual for cold or flu symptoms.

 - Create more personal space between yourself and others.
 This is called social distancing.

 If You Are Sick

-•The Bronx drive-through sites in Co-Op City, at Lehman and elsewhere are operated by New York State and are by appointment only; if you do not have an appointment you will be turned away.
+The Bronx drive-through site at Lehman is operated by New York State and testing is by appointment only.
+If you do not have an appointment, you will be turned away.
 The test is prioritized for the most vulnerable New Yorkers including the elderly, first responders and health care workers.
 Testing is free to all eligible New Yorkers as ordered by a health care provider or by calling the New York State COVID-19 Hotline at 1-888-364-3065.

 For more information about testing, visit https://coronavirus.health.ny.gov/covid-19-testing.

 Help Our Community Guard Against Stigma

 A lot of information circulating about the coronavirus on social media and in some news reports are not based on facts.
 The Lehman College community celebrates the diversity of our students, faculty and staff, and want to remind our community that there may be students who have been stigmatized by others based on their community of origin.
 COVID-19 should not be associated with any particular community or nationality.
 Please support the members of our college community by countering misinformation and supporting your friends, peers and colleagues.